 Results with cochlear implants vary widely.
 How well you do depends on:

 Some people can learn to communicate on the telephone.
 Others can only recognize sound.
 Getting the maximum results can take up to several years, and you need to be motivated.
-Patients are often enrolled in hearing and speech rehabilitation programs.
+Many people are enrolled in hearing and speech rehabilitation programs.

 LIVING WITH AN IMPLANT

 Once you have healed, there are few restrictions.
 Most activities are allowed.
-However, your health care provider may tell you to avoid contact sports to lessen the chance of injury to the implanted device.
+However, your provider may tell you to avoid contact sports to lessen the chance of injury to the implanted device.

-Most patients with cochlear implants cannot get MRI scans, because the implant is made of metal.
+Most people with cochlear implants cannot get MRI scans, because the implant is made of metal.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.